 - 1. Family members are asked to exercise caution when talking with clients about matters that may be upsetting, particularly during the first week following admission when clients are settling into treatment.
-Please do not hesitate to contact the Family & Couples Facilitator at 1-866-487-9050 ext.
+Please do not hesitate to contact the Family Services Coordinators at 1-866-487-9050 ext.
 209 beforehand if you have any questions. - 2.
 To help ensure our clients' confidentiality, staff members will not provide the phone number for the client phones to outside parties.
 Clients who wish to receive calls from family and friends are responsible for providing these numbers. - 3.
 Sunshine Coast Health Centre is legally bound to safeguard information about a client-including the client's presence in our program-unless that client has signed an Authorization to Communicate with a specific party.
 In the absence of consent, SCHC will neither confirm nor deny the presence of a client in our program.
 Clients may revoke Authorization to Communicate at any time.
 (Remember: the client is in control of information that staff may disclose.
 This means that staff may be free to converse with you about the client one day, but not free to do so the next.) - 4.
-In the event of an atypical discharge (a client leaving Sunshine Coast At Staff Request or Against Staff Advice), the Emergency Contact will be notified provided the client has not revoked the Authorization to Communicate.
+In the event of an atypical discharge (a client leaving Sunshine Coast At Staff Request or Against Staff Advice), the Emergency Contact will be notified provided the client has not revoked the Authorization to Communicate. - Visiting is permitted on Sundays and Holidays, from 12:00 PM to 5:00 PM.
+We suggest family members allow their loved one sufficient opportunity to settle into treatment and transition into their peer group before visiting.
+If you have any questions, please contact the Family Services Coordinators at 1-866-487-9050 ext.
+205 before booking travel plans. - 2.
+Visitors must check in at the reception desk and sign a Confidentiality Agreement before meeting with clients. - 3.
+Any items brought to the Centre will be searched by a staff member.